HPInc/cloud_deployment_scripts/README.md

 Creates one VPC, one subnet and a single Domain Controller with ports opened for ICMP, RDP and WinRM.
 Domain Controller is configured with Acitve Directory, DNS, LDAP-S.  One AD Service Account is also created.

+## google-next-2019
+Deploys the environment for the on stage and at the booth demos.
+Because this is a specific deployment for the demo, it contains some hard coded values.
+The deployment is similar to dc-cac-ws, except there will be 3 connectors in 3 regions: On-Prem (really just US Central), US West, and US East.

+The following are the differences from dc-cac-ws:
+- 3 connector subnets are created, one for each of the 3 regions.
+- 3 connectors are deployed - one for each of 3 regions
+- 1 Windowns Graphics and 2 CentOS Graphics workstations are deployed in US West (chosen for proximity to the Convention, which is in San Francisco)